-4 educational exhibits per county; one per level.

-3 junior and 3 senior driving contestants will qualify at the county level to compete at the area level contest.

-3 junior and 3 senior driving contestants will qualify at the area level to compete at the state contest.
+- 4 educational exhibits per county; one per level. - 3 junior and 3 senior driving contestants will qualify at the county level to compete at the area level contest. - 3 junior and 3 senior driving contestants will qualify at the area level to compete at the state contest.

+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work.
 All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
 This reference list should/might include website links, people and professionals interviewed, books, magazines, etc. It is recommended this reference list be attached to the back of a poster or display board, be the last page of a notebook, or be included as part of the display visible to the public.
 A judge is not to discredit an exhibit for the way references are listed.

-Posters are to be 22"x28" and displayed horizontally and placed in a clear plastic sleeve or covered with clear plastic to protect contents.
+Posters are to be 22x28" and displayed horizontally and placed in a clear plastic sleeve or covered with clear plastic to protect contents.
 Display boards should be designed to sit on a table using no more than 36" of tabletop space.
 Space should be left in the lower right-hand corner to place an exhibit tag provided by Purdue Extension staff.

 Youth may exhibit in the operator skills option, educational exhibit option, or both.
-Youth choose to exhibit in the lawn and garden tractor, tractor, or zero-turn mower operator skills driving option must select one but may be enrolled in all three projects.
+Youth choosing to exhibit in the lawn and garden tractor, tractor, or zero-turn mower operator skills driving option must select one but may be enrolled in all three projects.